nasutionijah07-arch/Network-Incident-Monitoring/README.md

 ---

 ### **Background**
-Currently, iForte receives network incident data from various devices through **SNMP traps**, which flow into the ticketing system.
+Currently, iF*rt* receives network incident data from various devices through **SNMP traps**, which flow into the ticketing system.
 However, this data is often **fragmented and difficult to interpret**, making it hard to understand:
 - The **overall scale** of disruptions
 - Which **customers or regions** are most affected